2023 Farm Bill

-While it seems like just yesterday that the Farm Bill was last reauthorized, the Land Trust Alliance has been out front preparing for the 2023 reauthorization cycle.
+While it seems like just yesterday that the Farm Bill was last reauthorized, the Land Trust Alliance has been out front preparing for the current reauthorization cycle.

 The Alliance worked alongside our members, most notably the 100+ members of our Farm Bill Working Group, to develop a series of targeted recommendations to streamline program administration and implementation while ensuring that critical conservation dollars are available to preserve farmland, ranchland and forested land across the country.